syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/How-to-change-the-Header-BackColor-of-a-Stacked-GroupBar-when-it-is-in-Office2003-Visual-Style.md

 title: How to change the Header BackColor of a Stacked GroupBar when it is in Office 2003 Visual Style
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## How to change the Header BackColor of a Stacked GroupBar when it is in Office 2003 Visual Style
+# How to change the Header BackColor of a Stacked GroupBar when it is in Office 2003 Visual Style

 The following code examples are used to change the GroupBar Item's Header BackColor.